databaani/git-tutorial-asr2021/README.md

 # git-tutorial-asr2021

+## What is git?

 Git is a distributed version control system.
 It facilates merging of different source codes from different developers.
 And codes are distributed among developers.
 Make a copy of the repository in your local machine and work offline, and then push your changes to the server.

+- Distributed version control system
+- Trunk based development
+  - Working in different versions simultaneously

 Install Git in your PC
 - Linux